 Platform cost covers technology licensing and hosting.
 For most mid-market programs, it is the smallest component, yet it receives the most attention because it is the most visible line in a vendor quote.

 Reward liability is the most consistently underestimated item.
 Every point or reward credit issued to a member creates a financial obligation.
 Set a 1% earn rate on €500 of average annual spend across 20,000 members and you have created €100,000 in outstanding reward value.
 When members redeem, you pay.
-The portion that is never redeemed (breakage) reduces your actual payout, but you cannot rely on a specific breakage rate before you have live programme data to measure it.
+The portion that is never redeemed (breakage) reduces your actual payout, but you cannot rely on a specific breakage rate before you have live program data to measure it.

 Fulfilment cost is often overlooked entirely.
 A digital voucher delivered by email costs a fraction of a physical reward shipped to a member's address.
 If your reward catalogue includes merchandise or physical gift cards, the per-redemption cost is several times higher once packaging, postage, and returns handling are included.